Advanced Training Methods for Competitive Age-Group Triathletes

 Heart rate, power, and pace zones provide objective measures of training intensity.
 Each zone targets different physiological systems and should be used strategically.

 Competitive triathletes typically spend 70-80% of total training time in zone 2.
-This polarized approach—mostly easy with some very hard work—produces better results than constantly training at moderate intensity.
+This polarized approach produces better results than constantly training at moderate intensity.
+I fought this advice for years before finally accepting it worked.

 Zone 3 sits between easy aerobic work and threshold training.
-Training here produces some benefits but isn’t optimal for either aerobic development or threshold improvement.
-It’s hard enough to accumulate fatigue but not hard enough to drive significant adaptation.
+Training here produces some benefits but is not optimal for either aerobic development or threshold improvement.
+It is hard enough to accumulate fatigue but not hard enough to drive significant adaptation.

 Competitive athletes should minimize time in zone 3.
-It’s not forbidden—sometimes workout intensity naturally falls here—but it shouldn’t be the primary training zone.
+It is not forbidden, but it should not be the primary training zone.

 Zone 4: Threshold Development

 Threshold training improves your ability to sustain hard efforts.
-This intensity corresponds to approximately one-hour race pace—the point where lactate production equals clearance capacity.
+This intensity corresponds to approximately one-hour race pace.

 Threshold workouts include tempo runs, steady-state bike efforts, and swim sets at race pace.
-These sessions are demanding and require recovery, so they’re typically scheduled once or twice per week per discipline.
+These sessions are demanding and require recovery, so they are typically scheduled once or twice per week per discipline.

 High-intensity work develops maximum oxygen uptake and neuromuscular power.
 These workouts involve short, very hard efforts with significant recovery between intervals.

 Zone 5 work is most effective when you have a solid aerobic base.
-It’s typically introduced during the build phase and maintained through peak phase.
+It is typically introduced during the build phase and maintained through peak phase.
 These sessions are very demanding and should be used sparingly.

 Swimming for Competition